Free guide · Updated 2026

 Pre-listing checklist

-- Research active comparable listings
+- Research active comparable listings and recently rented homes

-- Define screening criteria upfront
+- Define consistent pre-screening and application criteria

 Troubleshooting